UKIO

 Sitting in front of the Museo Picasso in El Born, Xampanyet is beloved by visitors and locals alike.
 The menu is extensive and vegetable friendly, the staff helpful, and dishes like the eggs “ferrats,” tortilla, and white beans with squid are all knockouts.
 Order a jet cold bottle of cava and make sure to leave room for dessert.

-Easy to miss and were it not for the crowds packed outside during its opening hours, Xampanyeria feels like the Spain of bygone days.
+Easy to miss and were it not for the crowds packed outside during its opening hours, Can Paixano feels like the Spain of bygone days.
 This is a place where entering used to mean using your elbows to fight your way in, and where you join crews of dock workers downing lunch (and a few copas) before getting back on the job.
 Though Covid-19 has halted the packing in of patrons like sardines, the raucous and convivial feelings still remain in this Barceloneta establishment.
 Take your pick of cheeses and sausages from the bar, or choose from any of the sandwich combinations, taking note that pink cava is the drink to order.

 Quimet i Quimet